Validated Actor Inventory (VAI)

 Two Dimensions of Classification

-Every impression gets tagged with:
+Every pageview gets tagged with:

 1. Validated Actor Type (VAT) – If content is shown, who will be influenced?